-Graduate degrees may be conferred at the close of either semester or the second summer session; Commencement exercises are held in May and December.
+Graduate degrees may be conferred at the close of either semester or summer session; Commencement exercises are held in May and December.
 Students who are eligible to receive degrees at the end of the summer session or the fall semester may participate in the December Commencement exercises.
 Appropriate academic regalia must be worn.
-To be eligible to receive a degree, a student must submit an on-line "Application for Degree" form via: http://myuk.uky.edu/StudentServices/myRecords/ GraduateDegreeApplication.
-Applications must be received in the Graduate School within 30 days of the start of the semester in which the student expects to complete their work (or within 15 days of the start of Summer Session II).
+To be eligible to receive a degree, a student must submit an on-line "Application for Degree" form via: https://myuk.uky.edu/irj/portal.
+Applications must be received in the Graduate School within 30 days of the start of the semester in which the student expects to complete their work (or within 15 days of the start of summer session).